Vietnam.vn - Nền tảng quảng bá Việt Nam

 President Vladimir Putin was briefed on the situation.
 Kremlin spokesman Dmitry Peskov confirmed the incident and added that there were enough forces in the area to counter the sabotage group, according to TASS.
 He said the aim of the attack was to distract attention from the fighting in the city of Bakhmut in the eastern Ukrainian Donetsk region and to minimize the political impact of Ukraine's loss of Bakhmut.
 The Russian Defense Ministry said on the evening of May 21 that it had taken full control of Bakhmut, but Ukraine denied this.

-Andrey Yusov, a spokesman for the Main Directorate of Military Intelligence of Ukraine, confirmed the raid on Russian territory but insisted that Ukraine was not involved.
-He said the operation was carried out solely by Russian citizens fighting alongside Ukraine, called the Free Corps of Russia and the Volunteer Corps of Russia.
+Andrey Yusov, a spokesman for Ukraine's Main Directorate of Military Intelligence, confirmed the raid on Russian territory but insisted Ukraine was not involved.
+He said the operation was carried out solely by Russian citizens fighting alongside Ukraine, called the Russian Free Army and the Russian Volunteer Army.
 According to him, the attack was aimed at taking control of some territories to create a security buffer zone to protect Ukrainian civilians.

 Mykhailo Podolyak, an adviser to the Ukrainian president, said Kyiv had nothing to do with the incident in Belgorod and suggested it was the work of armed Russian guerrillas.